websights

 The contact resistance definition takes place under advanced concepts exclusively for the Conjugate Heat Transfer (IBM) analysis type.

-Note that the definition of additional thermal resistances is also available for Conjugate Heat Transfer v2.0, however, this is done on the contacts tab, as described in this documentation page.
+Note that the definition of additional thermal resistances is also available for Conjugate Heat Transfer v2.0, however, this is done in the Contacts tab, as described in this documentation page.

 Approach